Intensive Healing Through Focused Treatment

-- Busy people & contractors – When your work schedule is so hectic and demanding that a weekly therapy appointment feels more overwhelming than supportive.
+- Busy people or contractors – When your work schedule is so hectic and demanding that a weekly therapy appointment feels more overwhelming than supportive.

 - Parents – When you need more efficient support as a busy parent with kids and you can get childcare for a limited time only or you have to do therapy during school hours.

-- Wants a deep dive experience – When you just prefer the idea of working intensively.
+- For anyone ready for a deep dive experience – When you just prefer the idea of working intensively.

-- On your healing journey – When you have had a felt sense that something profound has yet to change, but you’re not quite sure how to shift all the way into a new experience of yourself with your current knowledge.
+- You may be on your healing journey but have had a felt sense that something profound has yet to change, but you’re not quite sure how to shift all the way into a new experience of yourself with your current knowledge.

-- You go to therapy already – When you’re already in therapy with another therapist and you have now come across EMDR intensives, but your current therapist doesn’t offer it.
+- Talk therapy client – You go to therapy already and you have now come across EMDR intensives, but your current therapist doesn’t offer it.
 You may want to continue with your current therapist, but you are both finding yourselves a bit stuck.
 Perhaps they are not trauma trained or their way of helping with the trauma hasn’t shifted your pain.
 Having adjunct intensive EMDR therapy can certainly help while you continue with your therapist.

 EMDR intensives can be particularly beneficial for those seeking concentrated and efficient healing.